 SLEEPING PAD:

-Therm-a-Rest NeoAir Xtherm Sleeping Pad: This pad is 3inch thick and really comfortable (with minimal added weight).
-It’s also rated for colder temperatures so this is a great option if you winter camp.
+Therm-a-Rest NeoAir NXT Sleeping Pad: This pad is 3″ thick and really comfortable (with minimal added weight).
+I own it and use it regularly!
+It’s also rated for colder temperatures so this is a great option if you cold weather/winter camp so you only need to own one pad for all seasons.
+That said, if you don’t see yourself winter camping, I’d opt for one of the other two options.

-Sea To Summit Ultralight Insulated Sleeping Pad: If you’re a side sleeper, you’ll like this option.
+Sea To Summit Ultralight Insulated Sleeping Pad: If you’re a side sleeper, you’ll like this three-season, 2″thick option.
 If you have a Sea to Summit pillow you can lock it to your pad which is a cool feature.
+My friends rave about this pad and I just purchased one for the summer.

 SLEEPING BAG:

-Marmot Xenon 15F Sleeping Bag: If you make the right choice when buying a sleeping bag and take care of it, you can keep the same bag for years.
-I use a bag similar to this (mine is not sold anymore) and I love it.
-I find it’s a great temperature rating for me and my adventures.
-It has a cinchable hood for when it gets chilly, is water-resistant and it is designed to maximize warmth without weighing you down.
+Marmot Teton Sleeping Bag: While my Marmot bag is discontinued, the specs of this bag are incredibly similar.
+I find it’s a great temperature rating for me and my usual adventures.
+It has a cinchable hood for when it gets chilly, keeps your feet extra warm and it is designed to maximize warmth without weighing you down.

-Western Mountaineering 20F Alpinlite Sleeping Bag: This is an ultralight option weighing in at 1lb 15oz vs the Marmot Xenon at 2lb 14.5oz) which means it is more pricey.
-Even though it’s super lightweight you will stay just as toasty as other options.
-This bag will be my next purchase.
+Western Mountaineering 20F Alpinlite Sleeping Bag: This is an ultralight option weighing in at 1lb 15oz (vs the Marmot Teton at 2lb 14.5oz) which means it is more pricey but great for a well-seasoned backpacker.
+Even though it’s super lightweight you will stay as toasty as other options.
+This might be my next purchase!
+Note: I have not tested this myself (yet….)

-Kelty Cosmic 20F Sleeping Bag Women’s (unisex option) This is a great budget-friendly option that will save you a few bucks but still be great for backpacking trips.
+Kelty Cosmic 20F Sleeping Bag Women’s: This is a great budget-friendly option that will save you a few bucks but still be great for backpacking trips.
 It doesn’t pack down as much as the other options but it has down insulation and water-resistant finish.
+Note: I have not tested this out.

 CAMP PILLOW: